Share Subscription Agreement in Bangladesh

 Bangladesh Statutory Compliance & RJSC

 Drafting a perfect contract is meaningless if local statutory laws invalidate the issuance.
-In Bangladesh, dealing with foreign inward remittance and the Registrar of Joint Stock Companies (RJSC) requires meticulous procedural adherence.
+In Bangladesh, dealing with foreign inward remittance and the Registrar of Joint Stock Companies requires meticulous procedural adherence.

 The Companies Act 1994